inferno-framework/inferno-reference-server/README.md

 To use as a confidential client, use `SAMPLE_CONFIDENTIAL_CLIENT_ID` as the client id, and `SAMPLE_CONFIDENTIAL_CLIENT_SECRET` as the client secret.

+The Authorization Bearer Toeken is static and can be used directly by setting the `Authorization` header to `SAMPLE_ACCESS_TOKEN`.

 To launch an app from the EHR go to `/app-launch`

 ## Contact Us